 The course is divided into six modules, which should take one to three months each to complete.
 Consider the entire program equivalent to two years of high school algebra and a supplement to a pre-algebra course, even though it should take less than 2 ½ years to complete.

-Five- to ten-minute lessons are presented on the videos (about 30 lessons per module, with about 10 lessons per tape).
+Five- to ten-minute lessons are presented on the DVDs (about 30 lessons per module).
 These should be paused frequently for students to consider their own answers to questions posed by the video teacher.
 Parents should watch the video and discuss concepts with students, but I suspect most parents will prefer that their teens work independently.

 A booklet of course notes covering all key concepts and examples comes with each module, so students need not take their own notes as they watch videos.
-Each module has a non-consumable student worktext that presents concepts again, using additional examples, then providing practice exercises.
+Each module has a non-consumable student worktext that presents concepts again using additional examples while following up with practice exercises.
 A Solutions Manual provides step-by-step solutions for every problem in the worktext.
 A Progress Tests booklet contains quizzes, tests, and cumulative reviews.
 Two versions of each test allow for retesting when necessary.
 Finally, Instructor’s Guides included in each module offer step-by-step solutions to all quizzes, tests, and reviews plus cross references for test problems to the appropriate lessons.

 A number of different teachers present the lessons but, because all the lessons were written by a single author, they all use a consistent style that works very well.
 Presentations are methodical and clear.
 Videos use animated graphics to illustrate lessons.
 Emphasis is upon conceptual understanding rather than memorization of processes.